masterminds-kenya/social_network/checklist.md

 - [s] Update many function
 - [s] Refine Brand Model with constructor function for translating from FB.
 - [s] Can update data for existing Brand accounts
-- [ ] Update User & Brand to be the same user table
+- [x] Update User & Brand to be the same user table
+- [x] Refactor to single User Model for all types: influencer, brand, manager, admin
+- [ ] Add Insight metric 'online_followers'
+- [ ] Insight metrics for IG profile interactions.
+- [ ] Business Discovery data: followers_count, media_count, other?
 - [ ] Default account insights history, 360 days.
+- [x] Campaign worksheet exports summary of Brand account metrics (if IG account was associated)
-  - [x] Export Influencer/Brand metrics to google worksheet.
+- [ ] Export Influencer/Brand metrics to google worksheet.
 - [ ] Pickle tokens
 - [n] Keep a DB table of worksheet ids?
   - [s] Will we have multiple report views?